jmwii1981/cl-web2-sep-2022/09-05-08/Fundamentals.md

-# JavaScript Fundamentals
+# JavaScript (JS) Fundamentals
-From the video series [JavaScript Fundamentals](https://app.pluralsight.com/library/courses/javascript-fundamentals/table-of-contents)
+From the video series [JS Fundamentals](https://app.pluralsight.com/library/courses/javascript-fundamentals/table-of-contents)

 ## Object Parameters and Arguments
 **Note** When talking about object parameters and arguments, it's important to note the difference between them.
 A parameter is the variable in the declaration of the function.
 For instance, consider `foo function(parameter1, parameter2){ bar; }`.
 Meanwhile, an argument is the actual value of this variable that gets passed to the function.
 Usually an argument will get passed to the function from another source such as another variable, or from an element within an object, or even an object itself.